 Furniture pads, furniture pads, furniture pads!
 Far too few of our customers take our advice about the importance of furniture pads during a self service move.
 Let's be clear, quality furniture pads/quilts are one of the most important pieces of a successful move and should be regarded as a top priority.
 Ironically, most customers spend thousands of dollars to relocate their household goods but skimp on furniture pad rental which in many cases is a mere $15-$20 per dozen.

-Anyone who decides to utilize a truck rental as their method of transportation has no excuse for not acquiring enough pads.
-Both Penske Truck Rental and U-Haul rent furniture pads for $15/dozen, a very reasonable price.
-Budget Truck Rental rents their furniture pads for $25/dozen, while more expensive the price is still fractional when compared to the total cost of your move.
+Anyone who decides to utilize a rental truck as their method of transportation has no excuse for not acquiring enough pads.
+Penske Truck Rental, Budget Truck Rental and U-Haul rent furniture pads for with their trucks at a reasonable price.

-For our PODS and ABF U-Pack customers we have a little bit of sympathy, this is because neither company rents furniture pads which requires you to purchase them.
+Unfortunately, if you're moving with a 'You Load, We Drive' company or a portable storage company you will likely have to purchase your own furniture blankets.
+This is because the majority of these companies do not rent furniture pads.
 We will be the first to admit that purchasing furniture pads is expensive and should be avoided if at all possible, but the procurement of pads is still necessary for a successful and damage free move.